MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-dns-private-resolver/includes/3-how-azure-dns-private-resolver-works.md

 A forwarding rule consists of a specified domain and one or more target DNS server IP addresses.

 Forwarding rules are used for conditional forwarding DNS queries for a domain to the target DNS servers.
-In addition to the domain name and target DNS server IP addresses you can also specify the port (ex: 53) to forward name resolution traffic.
+In addition to the domain name and target DNS server IP addresses, you can also specify the port (ex: 53) to forward name resolution traffic.

 ## How those features work together

 In a hybrid environment, name resolution from on-premises is sent to an Azure DNS private resolver inbound endpoint IP address.
 The inbound endpoint resolves the name from Azure Private DNS zones linked to the Virtual network where resolver is deployed or from public internet DNS namespace if no matching record is found.

-When name resolution from Azure to on-premises, to other clouds, or to an external DNS is required, the Azure DNS private resolver outbound endpoint can conditionally forward these requests to target DNS servers by using a forwarding ruleset.
+When name resolution from Azure to on-premises, to other clouds, or to an external DNS is required, the Azure DNS Private Resolver outbound endpoint can conditionally forward these requests to target DNS servers by using a forwarding ruleset.

 The DNS forwarding ruleset contains one or more DNS forwarding rules.